odea-project/StreamFind/README.md

 ### Documentation

-The documentation and usage examples of the streamFind package can be found in the [reference page](https://ricardobachertdacunha.github.io/streamFind/reference/index.html) and
+The documentation and usage examples of the streamFind R package can be found in the [reference page](https://ricardobachertdacunha.github.io/streamFind/reference/index.html) and